kublr/demos/demo9-jupyter-pyspark/README.md

 docker push kublr/pyspark-notebook:spark-2.4.0-hadoop-2.6
 ```

-## Creating A K8S Cluster Using Kublr
+## Creating a K8S Cluster Using Kublr

-Here we use [Amazon Web Services(AWS)](https://aws.amazon.com/) as a cloud in which our cluster will run,
+Here we've used [Amazon Web Services(AWS)](https://aws.amazon.com/) as a cloud in which our cluster will run,
-but it is up to you to choose an appropriate one or even run it on your own servers.
+but you will need to choose the appropriate one for your, or even run it on your own servers.

 To manage necessary AWS resources, such as EC2 Instances, Elastic Load Balancers, etc., proper AWS credentials are required.